R Switch Statement

 number2 <- 20

-Following statement will allow the User to enter single character (it should be any Arithmetic operator) and we are assigning the user entered character to a variable called operator.
+The following statement will allow the User to enter a single character (it should be any Arithmetic operator).
+And we are assigning the user entered character to a variable called an operator.

 operator <- readline(prompt="Please enter any ARITHMETIC OPERATOR You wish!: ")